Senior Education Researcher, SRI Education

 Wei-Bing Chen, PhD, focuses on early childhood development, school readiness, family support and engagement, and improving outcomes for disadvantaged children.
 She has experience evaluating a wide range of school- and community-based programs (including in non-early childhood content areas) using both quantitative and qualitative methods.
 She also provides technical assistance (TA) to state and local clients, increasing their capacity for evaluation, program implementation, and systems-building.

-Chen is currently the Deputy Director of the National Technical Assistance Center for Preschool Development Grants Birth through 5 (PDG B-5 TA), funded by the U.S. Department of Health and Human Services, Administration for Children and Families.
-She provides TA to states on coordinating program application, eligibility, and enrollment as a systems-building strategy.
+From 2020 to 2022, Chen was the Deputy Director of the National Technical Assistance Center for Preschool Development Grants Birth through 5 (PDG B-5 TA), funded by the U.S. Department of Health and Human Services, Administration for Children and Families.
+She is an expert on coordinating eligibility and enrollment into early childhood programs as a strategy for systems-building.

 Before joining SRI, Chen developed and implemented a visuospatial fine-motor-skills intervention in an after-school setting, examined the effects of the pre-referral intervention team process on elementary student and teacher outcomes, and evaluated community-based programs supporting kinship caregivers and families who adopted children with disabilities.
 She began her career as a paraprofessional in a school for children with severe emotional disorders in need of intensive residential or day treatment.

 She earned her PhD in educational psychology-applied developmental science from the University of Virginia, and BA in psychology and molecular cell biology from the University of California, Berkeley.

 - Evaluation of the Oakland Health Pathways Project: Final Report

 - Who gets what?
 Describing the non‐supervisory training and supports received by home visiting staff members and its relationship with turnover

 - Student Experiences in Health Pathways.
 Findings from an Evaluation of Oakland Health Pathways